SayemW/Retina_Classifier/index.md

 ![BV](images/VE.png)

 ## 1.2 Localizing the optic disk
-The process for extracting the optic disc take significant inspiration from [2].
+The process for extracting the optic disc takes significant inspiration from [2].
 The algorithm for performing optic disk localization is given by the following steps:
 1. The green channel provides the best contrast between the optic disc and the background, therefore the green channel of the retina image is used.
 The contrast of the green channel is further enhanced.
 2. The image is converted to binary by thresholding at 0.02% of the maximum image intensity value.
 The image is then eroded and then dilated with a disk 7 structure to remove unwanted noise.
 3. The remaining components are filtered based upon their roundness and size.
 Components that are too small or irregularly shaped are removed.